vegantransistor/BoschSmartHome/P1/README.md

 **Disclosure**

 I disclosed this vulnerability to TI PSIRT and Bosch PSIRT in February 2020.
+In Mai 2021 I got a clearance to publish.